 How to Move the Dock Position in Mac OS X

-Relocate the Dock to the Left or Right with System Preferences
+Relocate the Dock to the Left or Right on Mac with System Preferences

 - Open System Preferences from the Apple menu, then choose the “Dock” panel